 And now, the holidays are here and parties are happening!

-My sister-in-law got 40 RSVPs for Nochebuena dinner in Miami, and that always means a great time.
+My sister-in-law got 40 RSVPs for Nochebuena dinner in Miami a couple of years ago, prior to the pandemic, and that always means a great time.

 Now, if you’ve never been to a Latino party, let me tell you some things you should keep in mind before you go!